 Jersey has its own currency, Jersey Pound Sterling (JEP), which has the same value as the UK currency Great British Pound (GBP).
 UK currency is widely accepted across the island, however, JEP is not an accepted legal tender in the UK.

-The official languages of Jersey are English and French.
+The official Jersey languages are English and French.
 English is more widely spoken and all road signs will be in English with some subtitled in French.

 One of the most frequently searched for pieces of Jersey tourist information is how to get around.
 The simplest way to get around is to drive and with Jersey’s easy to navigate roads, driving is incredibly convenient.
 Driving gives you the flexibility of exploring at your own pace and the ability to reach locations that public transport may not visit.
 In Jersey, driving is on the left-hand side of the road making it very straightforward for UK visitors.
 If you are travelling by ferry, you can take your own car with you, just make sure you have a nationality sticker displayed on the back of the vehicle.
 Alternatively, if you fly to Jersey, a number of car hire companies can be found on arrival at the airport with great deals on vehicle rentals.